laila-ba/pixar-eccomerce/README.md

     - The *'edit a product'* page allows the admin to edit a product in any aspect.
 The category, sku, name, description, sizes, price,rating and image can all be edited and changed from the shop page.
     - Products can be deleted by the admin from the products page.
 Besides every product, is two button links: 'edit' and 'delete'

+  - ### Contact
+    - A form displayed on the page where the users can fill in the information asked and send their message to the site Admin

   ### Future Features to Add
     - Add different type of delivery options to chose from other than a default delivery.
     - Add an apple pay option to payements
+    - Admin can recieve messages sent from site users from contact page into desired email.

 # Testing
 ## Functionality